OwlyHousenskyi/College-Projects/README.txt

-During my studies in college, I have created different projects from college and some for my portfolio.
-In this repository, you can find my assignmetns, labs, tests, apps, and websites (raw and full-stack).
-Check my branches, download, and take a look :)
+In this repository, I've compiled a diverse range of projects, including college assignments, lab work, tests, apps, and both raw and full-stack websites.
+Feel free to explore the various branches, download the materials, and take a closer look at my work.
+Happy browsing!